innovation-first/paradox-innovation/content/blogs/innovation-strategy-part-two/index.md

 ---
 title: 'Driving AI Innovation.
-Part two : the case for sharing vision and organisaton.'
+Part two : the case for a shared vision'
 date: 2024-12-01T13:15:14+02:00
 summary: 'A proposal to improve our innovation efficiency'
 tags: